 You should know the average evaporation rate in your area by looking at current weather data.
 If you’re getting far more water loss than evaporation averages, then there is a high chance you’re looking at a pool leak.

-You Have Cracks In Your Tiles or Falling Tiles
+You Have Cracks in Your Tiles or Falling Tiles

 When a pool leaks, the surrounding ground becomes unstable due to all the excess water.
 As a result, the tiles surrounding the pool may crack or begin to move.
 Finding gaps and cracks might mean a leak has been going on for a while, and the water has seeped farther outward.

-You Have Wet Spots In Your Yards
+You Have Wet Spots in Your Yard

 Your Water Bill Is Higher Than Normal